-With its flexible delivery and multidisciplinary approach, the MSc Strategic Leadership will appeal to those working in professional organisations such as the NHS, Defence Medical Services and the third, public and private sector who wish to improve their competence and practice in readiness for operational and strategic leadership roles.
-There are three exit points, so you can study for a Postgraduate Certificate; Postgraduate Diploma or the full MSc.
+With its flexible delivery and multidisciplinary approach, the MSc Strategic Leadership programme will appeal to those working in professional organisations such as the NHS, Defence Medical Services and the third, public and private sector who wish to improve their competence and practice in readiness for operational and strategic leadership roles.
+There are three exit points, so you can study for a Postgraduate Certificate; Postgraduate Diploma or the full Masters qualification in Strategic Leadership.

 This course is subject to validation.

 This module is a critical review of practices involved in the formulation and implementation of strategy.
 This module, however, takes the discussion of strategy formulation and implementation beyond a simplistic application and considers the social systems that inform and enable effective decision-making.

 To develop learners’ understanding of the historical underpinnings and core areas of psychology relevant to application in working environments.

 Leaders and Followers: Contemporary Critical Perspectives in Practice (20)

 Often people are placed in leadership roles and inherently believe that their teams will follow them due to their title and not the substance of their character.
 Leadership is as much about being the person that people want to follow as it is about knowing where the team is headed.